BMW-lab-MSU/drone_lidar_spec/specs/README.md

 ## Annotations 📝

-The `annotations.json` file contains the bounding box annotations in COCO format.
-It includes the following information for each annotated image:
+The `annotations.json` file contains the bounding box annotations for all the processed images in COCO format.
+It is saved in the `spectrograms` folder and includes the following information for each annotated image:

+- `id`: The unique identifier for the annotation.
 - `image_id`: The ID of the image.
 - `category_id`: The category ID (1 for drone frequency).
 - `bbox`: The bounding box coordinates `[x, y, width, height]`.